Residents in a Louisiana city devastated by 2020 hurricanes are still far from recovery

 LAKE CHARLES, La.
 (AP) — Every other day Lois Malvo waits for her son to bring six buckets of water from a spigot in the backyard.
 He then bathes his 78-year-old mother using water heated on the stove and washes her with a spray pump he bought online.

-While some homeowners continue to wait for financial relief, others are in legal limbo with insurance companies they say gravely underestimated their damage.
-Then there are those who simply cannot find housing, after the hurricanes destroyed apartment complexes and neighborhoods.
+Some homeowners are caught in legal limbo with insurance companies they say gravely underestimated their damage.
+And others still can’t find housing after the hurricanes destroyed apartment complexes and neighborhoods.

 “It’s very, very frustrating to live like this,” Malvo said.
 “Sometimes I’m so down I just feel like giving up.”